AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

 This quickstart guide will help you create and run your first add-on, a simple hello world add-on built with plain JavaScript.
 Watch this short clip showing the quickstart steps you will take to see how easy it is to get your own add-on project up and running quickly.

-<iframe src="https://drive.google.com/file/d/1uknr0U4wUZCfZAAP1O7Qydju5hzofihc/preview" width="750" height="422" allow="autoplay"></iframe>
+<iframe src="https://drive.google.com/file/d/1uknr0U4wUZCfZAAP1O7Qydju5hzofihc/preview" width="750" height="422" allow="autoplay" style="border: 0"></iframe>

 <br/>